mhosseinf/Module12_Challenge_nosql/README.md

 ### Insert a New Restaurant

-I create a dictionary for new restaurant data and insert it into the "establishments" collection using `insert_one`.
+the dictionary for new restaurant data was provided and inserted into the "establishments" collection using `insert_one`.

 ### Query the New Restaurant Data